 About five times a year the Pinchpenny Press (PPP) editorial board publishes chapbook-size books written by Goshen College students, faculty members or friends of the college.
-Normally published in editions of 100, the books are sold primarily on campus for $3 to $8 each.
+Publications include collections of student work, such as the literary arts journal Red Cents, as well as books authored by individual students.
+Normally published in editions of 100, Pinchpenny Press books are sold primarily on campus for $3 to $8 each.
 The Pinchpenny editorial committee consists of two GC English department faculty and five students including the Horswell Fellow.

 - To order a PPP book, contact the English department at firstname.lastname@example.org